gfcKHz/Metal_SDR/README.md

 ## Usage

-See `docs/PIPELINE.md` for detailed workflows.
+See `docs/USAGE.md` for detailed workflows and testing.

 ### Example: BladeRF Capture and Fingerprint
 ```bash